Deep-Symmetry/open-beat-control/README.md

-Open Sound Control is a strange protocol, and makes some aspects of implementing an API awkward (there is no intrinsic support for requests with respnses), but it is widely supported in the kind of experimental music environments that are most likely to benefit from a project like this.
+Open Sound Control is a strange protocol, and makes some aspects of implementing an API awkward (there is no intrinsic support for requests with responses), but it is widely supported in the kind of experimental music environments that are most likely to benefit from a project like this.